-Each group is private with their own qualified guide.
+Each group is private with their own guide.
 This means you know your group’s pace and skier or rider ability, and you create your day.

 - Want to rip as many laps as you can?
 We can utilize the lifts and minimize hiking.

 - Want to find the rarely skied nooks and crannies with the best cold pow?
-Our guides know the area better than anyone, and Alpenglow’s exclusive access to certain zones give us the best conditions out there.
+Our guides know the area better than anyone, and Alpenglow’s exclusive lift access to certain zones give us the best conditions out there.

 - Want to build your backcountry skills?
 Our guides love to teach, and can focus your day on uphill skills, avalanche safety skills and more, all while skiing and riding in the backcountry.

 Nat Geo – Located outside the boundary lines of Granite Chief at Squaw, the Nat Geo bowl and adjacent peaks have been long admired for their beauty, remoteness, and quality of terrain.
 Crossing the boundary at Squaw with your guide, you step into a true backcountry experience with quiet solitude and playful terrain.
-There are many options for ski descents and once you reach the bottom you’ll transition to uphill mode and gain the ridge that connects Squaw Valley to the Tahoe National Forest boundary.
+There are many options for ski descents and once you reach the bottom you’ll transition to uphill mode and gain the ridge that connects Palisades Tahoe to the Tahoe National Forest boundary.
 Some groups do multiple laps in Nat Geo, and some continue on to Tram Ridge.

 At Alpine Meadows we access the popular backcountry zone known as “Munchkins” off Scott Peak.
 Munchkins is a huge zone, with everything from mellow open bowls to perfectly spaced trees to steep technical lines.
 The zone’s diversity makes Munchkins the perfect place for the new backcountry skier or rider looking to build skills, and ideal for many laps for the experienced off-piste rider.